Design, Build, Fly Competition

 AIAA Foundation/Cessna Aircraft/Raytheon Missile Sytems Design, Build, Fly

 The AIAA Foundation Design/Build/Fly (DBF) competition is a partnership between the AIAA Foundation, Cessna Aircraft Company, and Raytheon Missile Systems.
 This competition provides students an opportunity to design and build a radio controlled aircraft to perform specific missions.
-Participants who complete a Letter of Intent and submit a report on time are invited to bring their plane to a central location for a flyoff.
+Participants who complete an entry form and submit a report on time are invited to bring their plane to a central location for a flyoff.
 Winners are determined by a combination of their report score and their flight score.
 For more information on the DBF competition, please visit www.aiaadbf.org.

 The AIAA through the Applied Aerodynamics, Aircraft Design, Design Engineering and Flight Test Technical Committees and the AIAA Foundation invite all university students to participate in the competition.
 The contest will provide a real-world aircraft design experience for engineering students by giving them the opportunity to validate their analytic studies.

 Student teams will design, fabricate, and demonstrate the flight capabilities of an unmanned, electric powered, radio controlled aircraft which can best meet the specified mission profile.
 The goal is a balanced design possessing good demonstrated flight handling qualities and practical and affordable manufacturing requirements while providing a high vehicle performance.